kiiichi/verilog-learning/README.md

         scp system_wrapper.bit root@192.168.1.3:Knight_rider.bit
 ### 2.2.
 Customize our module
 1. Project Manager -> Add Sources -> Add or create design sources
+2. Use `parameter` to define constants
+3. Use `reg` to declare registers
-2. Blocking and non-blocking assignments
+4. Blocking and non-blocking assignments
    > Blocking assignment is usually used within the always blocks when we want to get a logic circuit made of **gates** and not **latches** or **flip-flops**.
 It is good practise **not to mix** blocking and non-blocking assignments within one always block.

    区别于官方文档的跑马灯实现方式。同样是使用了 3 assignment methods (blocking assignment, nonblocking assignment, `assign` keyword)

         ```
         module knight_rider_test(